rancho-dart/dart_forwarder/README.markdown

    sudo make install
    ```
    During installation, the program will be installed as system service 'dartd', and the configuration file will be installed as /etc/dartd.yaml.

    The service is set to start automatically after installation, but maybe can not start automatically at the first time, because the default configuration file is not suitable for your environment.

+   You MUST modify the configuration file and restart the service to make it work.
+See CONFIGURATION.md for more details.

+   While dartd runs as service, its output will be redirected to /var/log/dartd.log.

 5. Configure the system:
    - dartd uses nfqueue to capture packets, it depends on the following settings: